-Each Program of Study has a Capstone requirement which you’ll complete during your senior year.
+Each major has a Capstone requirement which you’ll complete during your senior year.
 The Capstone is a project that integrates knowledge and skills from the courses in the Academic Program, the Exploration and Enrichment Sequence, and the Concordia Distinctive.
 It could be a one or two semester experience, earning no fewer than three credits and no more than six credits.

 Demonstrating the Writing Process and meeting Concordia’s Writing Standard are key components of the Capstone experience, which includes a measurable outcome in the form of a paper, portfolio, project or performance.
 When appropriate, the Capstone leads to a public presentation.